-Book 3 days in advance, get 15% off your stay and enjoy a luxurious and relaxing moment in Bangkok from the best rate of the day when booking online!
+Enjoy a luxurious and relaxing moment in Bangkok at the best rate of the day when booking online!

 The Thailand festival of Songkran marks the beginning of the traditional lunar Thai New Year.
 Celebrated during 13th – 15th April, the Songkran festival is the most important and most famous celebration in the country.

 For visitors to Thailand, the single most recognizable of all the Songkran festival activities is definitely the joyful splashing and spraying of water on passerby and anyone else who shows up.
 And Songkran 2019 will definitely feature all the wild and wet trappings the holiday is known for.

 The splashing takes various forms, from kids on the side of the road with a hose or water pistols, to a neighbor gently ladling the water over you in a dish at a family get-together, to pickup trucks actually driving around towns spraying other trucks and pedestrians in a kind of fun water war!
 In Songkran Bangkok, things tend to get even wilder, but everywhere in the country you can expect nothing less than a three-day water party.

 But wherever it is, and however it hits you, during Songkran 2019 as with all years stretching back into prehistory, the water is a symbol of purification.
 Of course, the water is also a fabulous way to cool off in the middle of Thailand’s Hot Season!

 Another common symbol of this important Thailand festival, which you might experience on the road or at any kind of party, is the smearing of each other’s faces with a white natural powder.
 This practice also apparently has age-old roots, but the general idea is that talc powder helps keep you cool and less oily under the humidity and heat.
 Mixed with water it turns into a crusty paste, and being kindly smeared with it during the festival is a happy sign that you have surely been to — or through! — a Songkran party.